Start year of presidency: 2009

 Terence grew up in Northern Ireland and qualified as a doctor in 1983 after education at Bristol University, Imperial College London and New College Oxford.
 After initial training in Oxford and London, he took a Lecturer post in Child Health in 1986 under the excellent mentorship of Sir David Hull and was subsequently appointed Senior Lecturer in 1990 and Professor of Child Health in 1996.
 His remit was to expand the paediatric research base in Nottingham.
 In 2003 he became Dean of the Medical School in Nottingham which he continued to lead until moving to UCL in 2009.

-In seven years at UCL he has obtained £7.6 million in research funding and led a successful bid to host the Children’s Policy Research Unit (CPRU) with Department of Health funding.
-He is currently Co-Director of the CPRU which has 15 research staff across five work-streams.
-He has published over 160 peer reviewed scientific papers, more than 120 invited chapters, editorials and commentaries and seven books.
+Since moving to UCL he has obtained over £8 million in research funding and led a successful bid to host the Children’s Policy Research Unit (CPRU) with Department of Health funding.
+He is currently Co-Director of the CPRU.
+He has published over 175 peer reviewed scientific papers, more than 135 invited chapters, editorials and commentaries and seven books.
 He has been invited to give lectures in 30 countries and in 50 UK centres.
 Terence’s scientific contributions have extended from laboratory research on neonatal nutrition to clinical trials and policy research.
 He has supervised 17 research students.

 His RCPCH involvement began as a College examiner and then election as Vice-President for Science & Research between 2007 and 2009, bringing a focus on science-based advocacy and a greater public presence for the College and leading the College’s participation work involving young people and parents.
 He was subsequently elected President of the RCPCH from 2009 to 2012 and led the organisation through a period of considerable political turbulence.